SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

 # Exercise 2 - Create and Deploy Native Database Artifacts Using Guided Development

 This exercise will demonstrate how to create a project containing tables, a calculation view, and a stored procedure using the guided development tool.
-[Exercise 3](../ex3/README.md) is an optional exercise and walks through the process of importing a completed project.
+[Appendix 1](../ex3/README.md) is an optional exercise and walks through the process of importing a completed project.

 ## Exercise 2.1 Create a New SAP HANA Database Project from a Template